LearnersGuild/interview-challenge-practice-a/README.md

 `cd part-1 && npm run db:init && cd ..`

+### Accessing the database

+- You can find the database config in the `env.sh` file at the top level of this repository.

 ### Starting the server

 In parts 2 and 3, the server will start with `npm start`.